Skip to main content

 Details

-Updated March 16, 2026: We have updated the timeline.
+Updated May 11, 2026: We have updated the content.
 Thank you for your patience.

 Admins will be able to ensure that new Loop workspaces are connected to and managed by an existing Microsoft 365 Group, similar to SharePoint Team sites.